klml/drfrederson/README.md

 site-wide configurations, only usable in `_drf/config.yml`.

 siteName
-: used after
+: mostly used in the html title,

 baseurl
 : root url *http://example.com* or *http://example.com/mypage* for absolute URL inside the html.
 Works also with relative (leave empty).

-disqusId
-: if using [disqus.com](http://disqus.com/) for comments

 htmlextension
 : filename extension for html output.
 Mostly '.html'.

-sourceextension
-: filename extension for text sourcefiles

 ymlseparator
 : tag in pages to seperate content and config (`#meta#`).